 3 – The design will always look different on the garment than it does on your monitor, it doesn’t matter if it is the best printer in the world.
 This occurs simply because most fabrics are matte while your screen is backlit.
 Light sources change how material look by a lot.

 4 – Dye-based VS Pigment Inks: The first are the standard ink type used in inkjet printers.
 They consist of colourant that is fully dissolved and suspended in liquid.
 Meanwhile, the pigmented ink consists of a very fine powder of solid colourant particles suspended in a liquid carrier.

 While nowadays there are good-quality dye-based inks, they’re known for not lasting as long as their pigmented counterparts.
 The second is also known for creating a richer colour.

 ‘Thank you for giving us this detailed explanation on each printing technique,’ you must be thinking.
 ‘But that’s not what I’m asking.
 All I want to know is which is the best T-shirt printing technique for ME?’

 And you would be right.
 But being the smart person that you are then you must know that in order to make the best-informed decision, we must first have all of the information.
-In order to reach to a conclusion, first, we have to make a quick summary of each technique.
+In order to reach a conclusion, first, we have to make a quick summary of each technique.